Keio Media Centers (Libraries)

-Keio Media Centers is the English name used by Keio University to describe its library system.
+Keio Media Centers is the English name used by Keio University in Japan to describe its library system.

 The Media Centers (libraries) on the various Keio campuses are important information resources for students, faculty, and researchers.
 Together, they constitute one of the major academic information storehouses in Japan, holding more than 4.2 million books and publications.

 Worldcat/OCLC

 Keio University's libraries are fully integrated into the international shared-cataloging system known as OCLC (Online Computer Library Center) and WorldCat, both names being used interchangeably today for the world's largest bibliographic database.

 In 2002, Keio University was the first Japanese university library to formally join the Research Libraries Group (RLG), an international consortium of research libraries, archives and museums linked though OCLC.
 RLG linked more than 140 partner institutions through OCLC, into which it merged in 2006.
 At the Keio Media Centers, OCLC’s comprehensive global catalog database is fully coordinated and integrated in Worldcat.